fabiano182/losant-react-experience/README.md

 Finally, in the root of the project, create a `.env.example` file to a new file called `.env`.
 The file has the following values in it, which must be modified for your specific Losant application:

 - `PUBLIC_URL`: This is the URL for where the built React files will be publicly available.
 Most users prefer to serve these out of Losant's [Application Files](https://docs.losant.com/applications/files/) with a workflow that downloads and returns the `index.html` contents for any non-API-endpoint request to your [Experience Domain](https://docs.losant.com/experiences/domains/).
 The Template Library entry that corresponds to this repo takes this same approach.
+For example, given the placeholder value of "https://files.onlosant.com/<APPLICATION_ID>/react-bundles/<EXPERIENCE_VERSION_NAME>" ...
   - Replace `<APPLICATION_ID>` with the ID of the Losant application backing this interface.
   - Replace `<EXPERIENCE_VERSION_NAME>` with the name of the Experience Version (usually "develop").
 - `REACT_APP_API_BASE`: This is the base Experience Domain or Slug that serves all Experience API endpoints requested by the interface.
 Unless a custom domain or slug has been applied, this is usually "https://`<APPLICATION_ID>`.onlosant.com".